-By Michael A. Gamboli It is that time of year again, when the Rhode Island legislature ends its session and passes a number of laws that affect businesses with Rhode Island based employees.
-2023 was no different.
-Following is a short summary of the more important new laws that Rhode Island businesses must be aware...
+By Alicia Samolis, Sean Fontes, Morgan Hedly, & Michael Gamboli It is that time of year again, when the Rhode Island legislature ends its session and passes a number of laws that affect businesses with Rhode Island employees.
+Unfortunately, this year the legislature has passed multiple laws that will increase the already burdensome state-specific requirements on employers, including requiring...

 https://www.psh.com/wp-content/uploads/2024/02/PSH-320x212.png